milot-dev/BrickBreaker/README.md

 # Brick Breaker Game

-A simplified, beginner-friendly Brick Breaker game built with Next.js, React, and TypeScript.
+A simplified, beginner friendly Brick Breaker game built with Next.js, React, and TypeScript.
 Break all the bricks to advance to the next level!

 ## Game Overview

 ### Description

-Brick Breaker is a classic arcade-style game where you control a paddle to bounce a ball and break bricks.
+Brick Breaker is a classic arcade style game where you control a paddle to bounce a ball and break bricks.
 The game features:

 - **Level Progression**: Multiple levels with gradually increasing difficulty
-- **Power-Ups**: Collect power-ups that drop from broken bricks
+- **Power Ups**: Collect power ups that drop from broken bricks
 - **Simple Scoring**: Earn points for each brick you break
-- **Relaxing Gameplay**: No lives system - just reset the level and try again!
+- **Relaxing Gameplay**: No lives system just reset the level and try again!

 ### Controls